African Leadership Academy: Two Year Pre-University Program

-The academic core combines a two-year pre-university program based on the Cambridge A Levels and ALA's unique curricula in Entrepreneurial Leadership, African Studies and Writing and Rhetoric.
-A Level.
+The academic core combines a two-year pre-university program based on the Cambridge A Levels and Entrepreneurial Leadership, African Studies and Writing and Rhetoric.

 Entrepreneurial Leadership and African Studies

-ALA's Entrepreneurial Leadership curriculum is a cornerstone of the student experience that creates opportunities to practice leadership and entrepreneurship skills through simulation and project-based learning.
+ALA's primary entrepreneurial leadership curriculum is a cornerstone of the student experience that creates opportunities to practice leadership and entrepreneurship skills through simulation and project-based learning.
 Students are encouraged to work on team building and original thinking.
 In the interdisciplinary African studies curriculum, students study hunger eradication, health care provision, economic growth, and conflict resolution.